day8/re-frame/docs/SubscriptionsCleanup.md

   (let [sorted-items (sort @(subscribe [:items]))]
     (into [:div] (for [i sorted-items] [item-view i]))))
 ```
-What would you object to?
+What would you (supportively) object to?

 That `sort`, right?
 Computation in the view.
 Instead, we want the right data
 delivered to the view - its job is to simply make `hiccup`.